MV Lord of the Isles

-MV Lord of the Isles (Rìgh nan Eilean) is one of the larger Caledonian MacBrayne vessels, and operates from Mallaig on the west of Scotland.
+MV Lord of the Isles is one of the larger Caledonian MacBrayne vessels, and operates from Mallaig on the west of Scotland.
 Built in Port Glasgow, she is the most-travelled vessel in the CalMac fleet.

 History

 Lord of the Isles, affectionately known as LOTI, was launched on 7 March 1989 at Ferguson Shipbuilders, Port Glasgow.
 Although based in Mallaig, she is able to berth and load traffic all over the Clyde and Hebridean Isles network.